Audra Stillabower, CVT, VIS

 The holidays can be a busy time, such as holiday parties, family members coming to visit, baking and cooking holiday goodies and trying to get all the gifts bought and wrapped.
 Bringing a pet into that hectic environment can be stressful to them.
 They are in new surroundings and trying to acclimate.
 The children are excited and want to pet and love on their new pet.
 Keep an area in the home for your pet that they can escape to and relax for periods of time.
 Putting them in a quiet room with no interruptions can help calm them.
 Instructing the kids to leave the puppy alone while they are in their crate so the puppy learns that they have a safe, quiet place to rest can help.
 Keeping your kitten and their litterbox in a single room in the house while they get used to their surroundings can help as well.

 Where should you get your pet?
 There are a lot of options out there for purchasing a pet.
-Shelters like Animal Control, ASPCA or the Humane Society and local animal rescues are good choices.
+National shelters like the Humane Society and local animal shelters and rescues are good choices.
 When adopting a pet from a shelter, you are rescuing them and potentially saving a life.
 If a shelter runs out of room and they are a shelter that euthanizes, pets are at risk.
 By adopting, you are saving that pet and emptying a cage or kennel so that a new animal can be saved as well.
 Pet rescues will often get their pets from the shelters.
 By adopting a pet from a rescue, they are able to take another pet from the shelter and potentially save a life.
 When you are looking for a specific breed of animal, check the rescues first.
 If you cannot find your pet there, you can check with reputable breeders in your area.
 It is recommended that you do some research on the breeder.
 What should you avoid?
 Pet stores and puppy mills.
 Some pet stores will purchase from puppy mills.
 Often these operations have poor conditions for the animals that are neither socialized nor kept in good health.
 Check out the link below from the HSUS on puppy mills.

 As Sia sings in her new Christmas song, puppies are forever.
 Your pet becomes a part of your family and that means as they grow from that cute puppy or kitten into an older pet, they may have more health needs.
 It is important that they are still cared for and loved for life.
 It is hard to see old pets surrendered to the shelter when they have lived their whole life in a home.
 They are scared and confused and in a loud and stressful environment.
 Keep in mind that cats can live up to 20 years and depending on the dog breed, they can live on average up to 10-13 years.
 Having a wonderful new family member and keeping pets out of the shelters should be the main goal for us all this Christmas season and all year long.